Neil Adams (judoka): Judo competition career

 Adams was the first British male to win a World title, and the first British male to simultaneously hold a world title and a European title.
 Other achievements include a gold medal at the 1981 World Judo Championships in Maastricht, the Netherlands, plus silver medals in the 1980 and 1984 Summer Olympic Games and the 1983 Judo World Championships.
 Adams was also five-time European Champion.
 He is also a two times champion of Great Britain, winning lightweight and half-middleweight divisions at the British Judo Championships in 1976 and 1988.

 On 18 December 2018 he was promoted by the International Judo Federation to kudan - 9th Dan at the age of 60.
 He was presented with his certificate of grade (at the Paris Grand Slam tournament) on 10 February 2019 by the federation's president, Marius Vizer.

 Coaching career

 Since retiring, Adams has run a coach education business called Neil Adams Effective Fighting, as well as teaching Judo around the world.

 He was national coach of VJF judo in Belgium.
 He then became head coach of the Welsh Judo Association, a position he took on after being asked to take up the role by close friend and chairman of the association Keven Williams, a position he resigned in March 2009.

 Personal life

+Neil's brother Chris Adams grew up practising Judo alongside him, however, Chris did not pursue the sport as an adult and instead chose to enter professional wrestling.

 In the 1980s Adams was engaged to British Olympic swimming star Sharron Davies.

 Adams married Alison Walker of Burford, and together had a son but they divorced in 2000.

-He met former Canadian Olympic Judoka Niki Jenkins at the Sydney Olympic Games and were married in 2002.
+He met former Canadian Olympic Judoka Niki Jenkins at the Sydney Olympic Games, and they married in 2002.
 The couple have two daughters, Brooke and Taylor, and live in Rugby.